mrquincle/superscripts/CONFIG.md

 ### Keyboard shortcuts

+Some simple improvements.

+#### Alt+F4 to close applications

-Every application on Linux is using something different to close with to me is very annoying.
-In `~/.config/i3/config` I just make sure `Alt+F4` works:
+Every application on Linux is using something different to close the application.
+In `~/.config/i3/config` I make sure `Alt+F4` works in all cases:

 ```
 set $alt_key Mod1